Jrayp/Moku/README.md

 4. Whether or not this tile interacts/joins with tiles of its own type, usually true
 5. Whether or not this tile interacts/joins with the edge of the map
 6. Whether or not this tile interacts/joins with empty cells (these are supported)
-7. A list of other tile types that the autotile will interact/join to
+7. An optional list of other tile types that the autotile will interact/join to

 So in our example, the `PLAINS` type will interact/join with everything except `OCEAN` tiles; and the `PLATEAU` type will interact with everything except `OCEAN` and `PLAINS` tiles.